With Stronger Democratic Support, D.C. Statehood Fight Returns To Capitol Hill

 Republican messaging on D.C. statehood has a common theme: Democrats are making a blatant "power grab" to alter the makeup of the Senate by adding two senators from an overwhelmingly liberal electorate.

-A day before the House officially backed statehood last June, Sen. Tom Cotton, R-Ark., took to the Senate floor to express his outrage.
+A day before the House officially backed statehood in June, Sen. Tom Cotton, R-Ark., took to the Senate floor to express his outrage.

 "What vital industries would the new state of Washington represent?
 Lobbying?
 Bureaucracy?" he asked.
 "Give me a break.
 By far, the largest group of workers in the city are bureaucrats and other white-collar professionals."